xcixor/yummy_recipes/README.md

 	None

 ## Acknowledments
-	I would like to thank Andela for giving me the opportunity to work on this project and learn a myriad of new skills that would have taken months to learn about
+	I would like to thank Andela for giving me the opportunity to work on this project <br/>and learn a myriad of new skills that would have taken months to learn about